-When they show, Smart display campaigns combine your assets—headlines, images, and more—to create Responsive Display ads, which have replaced responsive ads as the default ad type for the Display Network.These ads can even transform into native ads, blending seamlessly into the fonts and feel of publishers’ sites.
+Smart Display campaigns combine your assets—headlines, images, and more—to create Responsive Display ads, which have replaced responsive ads as the default ad type for the Display Network.These ads can even transform into native ads, blending seamlessly into the look and feel of publishers’ sites.
 Over time, your ads optimize based on what wins you conversions.
 Learn more about how native ads work.

 Before you begin

 - Make sure that you’ve set up conversion tracking and that you meet the conversion-based eligibility requirements.
-To set up a Smart display campaign, you need to have gotten at least 50 conversions on the Display Network across your standard display campaigns, or at least 100 conversions on the Search Network—in the last 30 days.
+To set up a Smart Display campaign, you need to have gotten at least 50 conversions on the Display Network across your standard display campaigns, or at least 100 conversions across your search campaigns in the last 30 days.

-- Make sure you have sufficient daily budget to account for at least 10–15 times your target CPA bid.
+- Make sure you have sufficient daily budget to account for at least twice your target CPA bid.

 - Gather your ad's assets like headlines, descriptions, images and logos.